 £600 per term (3 terms).
 This includes Great Dixter Friends membership and associated benefits including 10% discount in the nursery and free entry to the garden, and a summer social trip with a private garden visit (date to be confirmed).

-Our 2018 course is now FULLY BOOKED to register an interest in taking this course in 2019, or for all other enquiries about this course please contact Catherine Haydock by phone: 01797 254048 or email: firstname.lastname@example.org
+Our 2018 course is currently running and fully booked.
+Our 2019 course is now also fully booked.
+For all other enquiries about this course please contact Catherine Haydock by phone: 01797 334042 or email: firstname.lastname@example.org

-Great Dixter is committed to education and professional development and as such will be offering a free bursary place on this course for an individual under 30 years of age who might otherwise not be able to attend owing to financial constraints.
+Great Dixter is committed to education and professional development and as such will be offering a free bursary place on this course in 2019 for an individual under 30 years of age who might otherwise not be able to attend owing to financial constraints.
 We are seeking a person working or training in the area of gardening or garden design who can demonstrate that this course will significantly benefit their professional development.
-To apply please send a CV and covering letter to: Catherine Haydock email@example.com
+To apply please send a CV and covering letter to: Jane Wigan email@example.com